 In 1756 Giuseppe Vasi included an etching showing Basilica di S. Marco in his book on the parish churches of Rome.
 Because of its history, size and decoration the building could have been covered in a previous book on the most ancient churches.
 Vasi showed the palaces adjoining the basilica (Palazzo and Palazzetto Venezia) in two previous etchings (Plate 39 and Plate 65).
 They were built at the initiative of Pope Paul II, who promoted also the redesign of the church.

-The plate is dedicated to the church of S. Marco and to the adjoining palaces, which all were built or renovated at the initiative of Pope Paul II; it also shows (far right) the tip of Colonna Trajana.
 The view is taken from the green dot in the small 1748 map here below.
-In the description below the plate Vasi made reference to: 1) Palazzetto Venezia; 2) Arch linking Palazzetto Venezia with Palazzo Campidoglio; 3) SS.
+In the description below the plate Vasi made reference to: 1) Palazzetto Venezia; 2) Arch linking Palazzetto Venezia with the Franciscan Monastery of S. Maria in Aracoeli; 3) SS.
 Nome di Maria; 4) Madama Lucrezia.
-2) and 3) are shown in detail in other pages.
-The dotted line in the small map delineates the borders of four rioni: Pigna (upper left corner), Campitelli (lower left corner), Trevi (upper right corner) and Monti (lower right corner).
+3) is shown in detail in another page.
+The small map shows also 5) Basilica di S. Marco; 6) Tower of Palazzo Venezia.
+The dotted line in the map delineates the borders of four rioni: Pigna (upper left corner), Campitelli (lower left corner), Trevi (upper right corner) and Monti (lower right corner).

-Palazzetto Venezia was rebuilt to the left of the church, opposite to the previous position.
-The building was known for its viridarium, a garden with a fountain where the pope enjoyed walking, a practice he shared with the Roman emperors who did this in their palaces on the Palatine (the garden can be seen in the small map at the beginning of the page).
+Two sides of Palazzetto Venezia were rebuilt to the left of the church, opposite their previous location.
+The building was known for its viridarium, a pleasure garden with a fountain where Pope Paul II enjoyed walking, a practice he shared with the Roman emperors who did this in their palaces on the Palatine (the garden can be seen in the small map at the beginning of the page).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: